Western Wilson Western Wilson

 Amsterdam

 After the Hackathon winners were announced, I left Bunq HQ into a city I’d been told was lovely.
 My cousin recommended Amsterdam as the place to be, and I could see why.
-Flat landscape, bike-friendly, sunny skies that week (rare, apparently), with free ferries criss-crossing the harbour, and multilingual people moving through it all with quiet competence.
+Flat landscape, bike-friendly, sunny skies that week (rare, apparently), with free ferries criss-crossing the harbour, and people moving through it all with quiet competence.
 It felt like a larger Wellington with better trains.